 Definitive concurrent chemotherapy and radiation therapy have been studied as an alternative to operative management for esophageal cancer, particularly for patients who are not good surgical candidates.
 RTOG 85-01 was a prospective, randomized phase III trial of patients with nondisseminated adenocarcinoma or squamous cell carcinoma of the thoracic esophagus.3,4,6 Patients were randomized between radiation alone (64 Gy in 32 fractions over 6.5 weeks) versus concurrent chemoradiation (2 cycles of infusional 5-FU plus cisplatin and radiation [50 Gy in 25 fractions over 5 weeks]).
 The trial closed early because a planned interim analysis showed a significant survival advantage for chemoradiation (5-year survival 27% vs. 0%) as well as a reduction in locoregional and distant failures.
 However, 46% of patients in the chemoradiation arm had persistent or locally recurrent disease in the esophagus at 12 months.
 Severe acute but not late toxicity was significantly higher in the chemoradiation arm.

 The follow-up trial to RTOG 85-01 asked the question whether radiation dose escalation may improve local control rates.
-In the Intergroup 0123 study (RTOG 94-05), 236 patients with nonmetastatic squamous cell carcinoma or adenocarcinoma of the thoracic esophagus received concurrent cisplatin and 5-FU, and the patients were randomized between two different radiation doses: 50.4 Gy in 28 fractions or 64.8 Gy in 36 fractions.7 Radiation treatment was given daily, ...
+In the Intergroup 0123 study (RTOG 94-05), 236 patients with nonmetastatic squamous cell carcinoma or adenocarcinoma of the thoracic esophagus received concurrent cisplatin and 5-FU, and the patients were randomized between two different radiation doses: 50.4 Gy in 28 fractions or 64.8 Gy in 36 fractions.7 Radiation treatment ...